qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 To load a layer from a file, you can:

-* for vector data (like Shapefile, Mapinfo or dxf layer), click on
-  |addOgrLayer| :sup:`Add Vector Layer` toolbar button, select the
-  :menuselection:`Layer --> Add Layer -->` |addOgrLayer|:guilabel:`Add Vector
-  Layer` menu option or press :kbd:`Ctrl+Shift+V`.
+* for vector data (like Shapefile, Mapinfo or DXF layers), click on the |addOgrLayer| :sup:`Add Vector Layer` toolbar button, select the :menuselection:`Layer --> Add Layer -->` |addOgrLayer|:guilabel:`Add Vector Layer` menu option or press :kbd:`Ctrl+Shift+V`.
   This will bring up a new window (see figure_vector_add_) from which you can